infews/markwilliams_eulogy/README.md

 There was too much drinking to be doing math.

-On the way back to his house, we found ourselves near the top of the parking deck, peeing off the top into some bushes below.
+On the way back to his house, we found ourselves near the top of a parking deck, relieving ourselves off the top into some bushes below.

-I mean, he didn’t have to pee as far as the rest of us.
-But you know.
+He didn’t have to pee as far as the rest of us.

 There was too much drinking to be acting responsibly.